ciscodocs/ltrent-2008-clemea25/docs/lab3_route_traffic.md

 UDP inside  192.168.20.2:38643 inside  192.168.10.2:33442, idle 0:00:04, bytes 18, flags -
 Sydney-FW#
 ```
-We can use the following show commands to see packets are matching and service chaining is working on **Stockholm** WAN-Edge router.
+We can use the following show commands to see packets are matching and service chaining is working on **Sydney** WAN-Edge router.

 - **show platform software sdwan service-chain stats detail**
 - **show platform hardware qfp active feature sdwan datapath service-chain stats**